English whisky: History

-In 1903 Lea Valley Distillery, owned by The Distillers Company closed and they moved production to Scotland due to the expanding popularity and production of gin and Scotch whisky.

-In 2005, The English Whisky Co.
-Ltd. received permission to construct the first registered whisky distillery in England in over a century.
-Its initial release of single malt whisky arrived in 2009, marking the first bottling and release of English whisky in over 100 years.
-In 2013, The London Distillery Company began production of the first single malt whisky in London since Lea Valley Distillery closed in 1903.
-Three other English distilleries, also producing whisky by 2014, were The Cotswolds Distillery, Ludlow Distillery, and The Lakes Distillery.
+In 1903, Lea Valley Distillery, which was owned by The Distillers Company, moved production to Scotland due to the growing popularity and production of gin and Scotch whisky.
+This led to a 100-year gap in English whisky production, which was revived in 2005 when the English Whisky Co. began production and released its first malt whisky variety in 2009.
+In 2013, The London Distillery Company began production of the first single-malt whisky in London since Lea Valley Distillery closed in 1903.
+Three more English distilleries, The Cotswolds Distillery, Ludlow Distillery, and The Lakes Distillery, were producing whisky by 2014.

-As of 2025 the English whisky category is around 20 years old having being established in 2006.

-Definition

-A process is under way to create a statutory definition for English whisky, with one notable area requiring that grains and water to be locally sourced which is unique to English whisky within the British Isles.
+In 2016, Cooper King Distillery released the first edition of the English Whisky Map, since when seven editions, the latest being released in December 2025, have been published.
+In May 2022, the English Whisky Guild was established to protect and promote English whisky.

+Regulations

-Currently, English whisky producers adhere to EU Regulation (2019/787) which sets the criteria for whisky and specifies that whisky must be matured in wooden casks for three years, contain no additives or sweeteners except for E150a, be matured to a minimum ABV of 40% and have a final abv of less than 94.8% ABV.
+English whisky producers adhere to the English whisky GI and the British Standards Institute (BSI) guidance BS8636, which was released on 12 September 2023 and applies to English, Scotch, Welsh, and Irish whisky.
+(Note: A submission has been made to obtain a Geographical Indication for the term "English Whisky") These two documents set out the criteria for whisky production and packaging.
+They specify that whisky must be matured in wooden casks for three years, contain no additives or sweeteners except for E150a caramel colour, be matured to a minimum ABV of 40%, and have a final ABV of less than 94.8%.
+Previously English whisky producers had been following EU Regulation (2019/787).